What is an E-3 Visa?

 Similar to the H-1B there is a limit to the number of E-3 Visas available to Australian nationals, however, most of these numbers go unused each fiscal year.
 And even with the numerical limitation, there are several advantages to opting for an E-3 Visa.

 Do I qualify for an E-3 Visa?

-Although the best way to answer this question is via a free, no-obligation evaluation with an attorney, there are some general requirements that must be met:
+Although the best way to answer this question is via an evaluation with an attorney, some general requirements must be met:

 - The beneficiary must be an Australian national;

 - The prospective employment must be a specialty occupation;

 - The beneficiary must have the required academic background for the offered specialty occupation; AND

 - The employer must be willing to pay the minimum prevailing wage for the position.